Dido Elizabeth Belle: At Kenwood House

 The Earl and Countess of Mansfield lived at Kenwood House in Hampstead, just outside the City of London.
 Childless, they were already raising their motherless great-niece, Lady Elizabeth Murray, born in 1760.
 It is possible that the Mansfields took Belle in to be Lady Elizabeth's playmate and, later in life, her personal attendant.
-Her role within the family suggests that she became more that of a lady's companion than a lady's maid.
+As a result, Dido was baptised eight months after Lady Elizabeth's arrival.
+Her role within the family suggests that Belle became more that of a lady's companion than a lady's maid.

-At Kenwood House, "Belle was treated like the rest of the family when she was in company with only the family," says Mansfield.
-Dido Elizabeth Belle worked as an amanuensis for Lord Mansfield in his later years.
+At Kenwood House, Dido Elizabeth Belle would work in dairy and poultry yard and as an amanuensis for Lord Mansfield in his later years.

 Belle lived at Kenwood House for 31 years.
 Her position was unusual because she had been born into slavery according to colonial law.
-Lord and Lady Mansfield to some extent treated her and brought her up as a member of the Murray family.
+Lord and Lady Mansfield treated her well and brought her up as an educated woman.
 As she grew older, she often assisted Mansfield by taking dictation of his letters, which showed she had been educated.